gbaeke/extraction_debugger/README.md

 - Python 3.x
 - Required Python packages (install via `pip install -r requirements.txt`):
   - See requirements.txt for the complete list of dependencies
+- Azure subscription with Azure OpenAI service and Document Intelligence service
+  - see .env.example for the required environment variables in your .env file

 ## Installation